 Different carriers may offer different services, such as international shipping, hazardous materials shipping, or temperature-controlled shipping.

-By using multiple carriers, you can provide delivery to a new customer segment or can offer new products that may have special handling associated with their transportation, allowing you to grow your business.
+By using multiple carriers, you can deliver to a new customer segment or offer new products that may have special handling associated with their transportation, allowing you to grow your business.

 Increased Visibility and Control via Multicarrier Technology

 Using multiple carriers without a central technology platform can lead to potential chaos.
-Trying to corral data from multiple stand-alone systems can quickly become a headache when trying to source individual tracking updates, billing-related information, and spending.
+Trying to corral data from multiple stand-alone systems can quickly become a headache when sourcing individual tracking updates, billing-related information, and spending.

 With a multi-carrier technology platform in place, you have the ability to track each package and monitor its progress through the shipping process regardless of carrier and service.
-This platform can also bring you the capability of automation through the creation of business rules that set carrier and service selection based on defined business logic.
+This platform can also create automation capability by creating rules for carrier and service selection based on defined business logic.

-This takes the decision-making out of the hands of the shipping clerk, reducing human error while also increasing efficiency in your fulfillment process.
+This takes the decision-making out of the hands of the shipping clerk, reducing human error and increasing efficiency in your fulfillment process.

 Having a single back-end platform managing and collecting your shipment information saves you time and money when it comes to invoicing customers, auditing your carrier invoices, and optimizing your business rules around carrier and service usage.